Injection Rubber Moulding

 For injection rubber moulding, we recommend using high-quality silicone or natural rubber, depending on the application’s specific requirements.
 Silicone rubber is ideal for high-temperature applications and offers excellent flexibility and durability, while natural rubber provides superior elasticity and tear resistance for general-purpose use.
 Both materials ensure high-quality, long-lasting components tailored to meet our clients’ diverse needs.

 The key difference between injection and compression moulding lies in their process and application.
 Injection moulding involves melting the material and injecting it into a mould under high pressure, which is ideal for creating complex shapes with precise dimensions and fine details.
-Compression moulding, on the other hand, places the material directly into the mould before applying heat and pressure to form the shape, making it more suitable for larger, less complex parts with slightly lower dimensional accuracy.
+Rubber compression moulding, on the other hand, places the material directly into the mould before applying heat and pressure to form the shape, making it more suitable for larger, less complex parts with slightly lower dimensional accuracy.
 Each method has its advantages, depending on the specific requirements of the product being manufactured.

 Yes, at Keaflex, we are capable of manufacturing tools with multi cavities for injection moulding.
 This allows us to efficiently produce multiple parts in a single moulding cycle, significantly increasing production rates while maintaining high-quality standards.
 Multi-cavity tools are ideal for high-volume production runs, ensuring consistent part quality and reducing overall production costs.
 Our team is equipped to design and manufacture custom multi-cavity moulds tailored to meet the specific requirements of your project.